Carol and Eric Hafner: Alaska 2024

 The Alaska Democratic Party sued to have Hafner removed from the ballot, arguing: that he would be unable to be in the state for election day; that he should never have advanced to the ballot from sixth place; and that his presence as a Democrat on the ballot could erroneously take votes from Peltola.
 The race between Peltola and Begich was seen as extremely close, as was the national race for control of the US House.
 The Alaska Republican Party and the state opposed the lawsuit.
 The Anchorage Superior Court and then the Alaska Supreme Court ruled to keep Hafner on the ballot.
 Hafner, interviewed by telephone from prison, said he had entered the race not to disrupt the election but because of his strong beliefs about climate change, natural resource preservation and rights for Indigenous people, but if his candidacy should cause Peltola to lose, that would not bother him.
-He said that his fellow inmates were shocked and surprised that he was on the ballot, but he was.

 In the election, early results appeared to show Hafner winning the Pelican-Elfin Cove precinct, but these results proved erroneous.
 In final results, Begich defeated Peltola by 48.4% to 46.4% of first choice votes (51.3% to 48.7% of ranked choice votes), and the 1% that Hafner received did not make the difference.

+Alaska 2026

+Hafner once again ran as a Democrat in the 2026 United States House of Representatives election in Alaska, and also advanced to the general election again.

 Carol Hafner

 Carol "Kitty" Hafner was born in She worked as a waitress while attending college, earning a bachelor's degree in family/consumer science and business from Immaculata University in Pennsylvania.
-Then she worked for years as a flight attendant, for Eastern Airlines (which was dissolved in 1991), then for Northwest Orient Airlines (absorbed by Delta Airlines).
+Then she worked for years as a flight attendant, for Eastern Airlines (which was dissolved in 1991), then for Northwest Orient Airlines (absorbed by Delta Air Lines).
 She also spent 14 years as a spokeswoman and media coordinator at the New Jersey Brookdale Community College Holocaust and Genocide Studies Center and Center for World War II Studies.